 Go to Taco del Gnar for their unique fusion Korean/Mexican tacos and make sure to try their special of the day.
 Bohemian there restaurant is a great choice if you are looking for global small plates and fun cocktails.

 On the outskirts of town is the fabulous Telluride Brewing Co, where the beer is brewed with love, and Rocky Mountain snowmelt.
 The small Telluride Distilling Company which produces and sells hand-crafted spirits is a couple of doors down.
 Importantly, both have tasting rooms.

-Smuggler Union Restaurant and Brewery is also a great spot for craft beer lovers and they also serve delicious pub style food – the burgers are awesome!
+Smuggler Union Restaurant and Brewery is also a great spot for craft beer lovers and they also serve delicious pub-style food – the burgers are awesome!
 The rustic Last Dollar Saloon has a massive range of beers and awesome margaritas.

-For great coffee and tea drinks in a cosy environment, go to High Alpine Coffee and Phoenix Bean.
+For great coffee and tea drinks in a cozy environment, go to High Alpine Coffee and Phoenix Bean.
 The Phoenix Bean is also a great spot to work online for a couple of hours if need be (the cell coverage is not great in town).

 Have you been to Telluride?
 Do you agree that Telluride is one of the best mountain towns in Colorado?

 If you liked this – check out some of my other Colorado posts: